The creativity of author, designer, broadcaster Ben Arogundade

 Malcolm inherited much of his mother’s complexion.
 His skin was the lightest of all seven children.
 As a result, as a child he believed that he was treated better by his father, and escaped many of the routine beatings suffered by his siblings.
 X also inherited a reddish tone, in both his skin and hair, from his white grandfather’s side, which later earned him the nickname “Detroit Red”.
 The civil rights leader's mother’s partial white ancestry was a sore point within the family.
 She had never met her father, and was ashamed of her link to him.
 Malcolm himself came to resent the genetic legacy that had awarded him his light skin and red hair.
 “I learned to hate every drop of that white rapist’s blood that is in me,” he said.

-FAMILY BACKGROUND: Malcolm X's parents, Louise and Earl Little.
-His mother was of part-Scottish ancestry, which Malcolm came to hate.
+FAMILY BACKGROUND: Civil rights leader Malcolm X's parents, Louise and Earl Little.
+His mother was of part-Scottish ancestry, which Malcolm came to hate, and which accounted for his red hair color.
 BOYHOOD: Malcolm X as a young boy.

 The number of people worldwide who Google the terms, “Malcolm X parents, family, mother, father background”, each month.